 What does pre foreclosure mean?

-A pre foreclosure home is a distressed property that has yet to be repossessed by a lender and sold at auction.
+A pre foreclosure home is a distressed, off-market property that has yet to be repossessed by a lender and sold at auction.

 Pre foreclosures are typically still occupied by their owners who have fallen behind on monthly mortgage payments.

-Seasoned real estate investors will often target desperate owners in pre foreclosure, pay the amount owed by the owner to their lender, and then buy the home directly from the owner for a steep discount.
+Seasoned real estate investors will often target desperate owners in pre foreclosure, pay the amount owed by the owner to their lender, and then buy the off market property directly from the owner for a steep discount.

 When a pre foreclosure house is listed on the market for sale, it is called a short sale, not a pre foreclosure.